-The proposed action consists of Bureau of Indian Affairs (BIA) approval of a 25-year lease of land (with the possibility of a 13-year extension) between the Campo Band of Diegueño Mission Indians (Tribe) and Terra-Gen Development Company LLC (Terra-Gen), the developer, on the Campo Indian Reservation (Reservation) (Campo Lease).
-The proposed action would authorize the Campo Lease, allowing Terra-Gen to develop, construct, operate and ultimately decommission a renewable energy generation facility (Campo Wind Facilities) on land within the Reservation Boundary (Figure 1-1).
+The proposed action consists of Bureau of Indian Affairs (BIA) approval of a 25-year lease of land (with the possibility of a 13-year extension) between the Campo Band of Diegueño Mission Indians (Tribe) and Terra-Gen Development Company LLC (; Developer), the developer, on the Campo Indian Reservation (Reservation) (Campo Lease).
+The proposed action would authorize the Campo Lease, allowing the Developer to develop, construct, operate and ultimately decommission renewable energy generation facilities (Campo Wind Facilities) on land within the Reservation Boundary (Figure 1-1, Project Location, in Appendix E, Figures Referenced in the Final EIS, of the Final Environmental Impact Statement (EIS)).
 The "Campo Wind Project with Boulder Brush Facilities" or "Project" for short, consists of both the Campo Wind Facilities on land within the Reservation and the Boulder Brush Facilities which are located on adjacent private lands within the Boulder Brush Boundary (Figure 1-1).
-Throughout this document, the term "On-Reservation" refers to anything within the Reservation Boundary (or Campo Boundary) while the term "Off-Reservation" refers to anything outside of the Reservation Boundary.
+Throughout this document, the term "On-Reservation" refers to anything within the Reservation Boundary.
 The Project components and details regarding its construction, operation and maintenance, and eventual decommissioning are described herein for the largest development contemplated, Alternative 1: Full Build-Out Alternative - Approximately 252 MW.

-As depicted in Figures 1-2 and 2-1A of Appendix E, the Campo Wind Facilities would be located within a corridor of approximately 2,200 acres of land (Campo Corridor) within the approximately 16,000 acres under the jurisdiction of the Reservation.
-As further depicted in Figures 1-2 and 2-1A of Appendix E, the Boulder Brush Facilities would be located within a corridor of approximately 500 acres of land (Boulder Brush Corridor) within the approximately 2,000 acres of Off-Reservation, private leased parcels adjacent to the northeast portion of the Reservation.
+As depicted in Figures 1-2, Initial Project Layout, and 2-1A, Alternative 1 Project Layout, of Appendix E, the Campo Wind Facilities would be located within a corridor of approximately 2,200 acres of land (Campo Corridor) within the approximately 16,000 acres of the Reservation.
+As further depicted in Figures 1-2 and 2-1A of Appendix E, the Boulder Brush Facilities would be located Off-Reservation, on private leased parcels adjacent to the northeast portion of the Reservation, within a corridor of approximately 320 acres of land (Boulder Brush Corridor) within the approximately 2,000-acre Boulder Brush Boundary.
 The Boulder Brush Facilities would be under the land use and permitting jurisdiction of the County of San Diego (County).
-Collectively, the Campo Corridor and the Boulder Brush Corridor comprise the approximately 2,700-acre Project Site that is the subject of analysis in the Draft EIS.
-The total disturbed area within the Campo Corridor would be approximately 800 acres while the total disturbed area within the Boulder Brush Corridor would be approximately 200 acres.
+Collectively, the Campo Corridor and the Boulder Brush Corridor comprise the approximately 2,520-acre Project Site that is the subject of analysis in the Final EIS.
+The total disturbed area within the Campo Corridor would be approximately 800 acres while the total disturbed area within the Boulder Brush Corridor would be approximately 130 acres.

-The Boulder Brush Facilities consist of a portion of the Project's transmission and interconnection facilities that would be located within the Boulder Brush Boundary.
-The Boulder Brush Facilities would require at least one Major Use Permit (MUP) from the County of San Diego (County).
+The Boulder Brush Facilities consist of a portion of the Project's transmission and interconnection facilities to connect energy generated by the Project to the existing San Diego Gas & Electric Company (SDG&E) Sunrise Powerlink.
+The Boulder Brush Facilities would require a Major Use Permit from the County of San Diego (County).